minirop/simple-lisp/README.md

 $ simple-lisp file.sl -e # bytecode (converts it to bytecode for the RockVM¹)
 ```

 There are differences in support from each backend.
-So not all example will run the same on each (or might even be unsupported).
+So not all examples will run the same on each (or might even be unsupported).

 ¹: [RockVM](https://github.com/minirop/rockvm)